drostron/slamdata-docs/source/sql-squared-reference.rst

 ``WHERE ts > DATE("2015-02-10")``, which looks for date-valued ``ts`` fields and compares them with the date ``2015-02-10``.

-*NOTE for MongoDB Users*:
+.. note:: **MongoDB Users**

   If your MongoDB data does not use MongoDB's native date/time type, and instead, you store your timestamps as epoch milliseconds in a numeric value, then you should either compare numbers or use the ``TO_TIMESTAMP`` function.

 5.1 Filter based on a timestamp